-The development of our annual Performance Improvement Plan and these draft objectives is central to assuring we are delivering on our vision and meeting the needs of a range of stakeholders in the Borough many of whom will fall within the nine section 75 categories.
-Draft Performance Improvement Objective 1 is to improve the availability of more inclusive services for those with Autism and their carers.
+The PIP is central to assuring we are delivering on our vision and meeting the needs of a range of stakeholders in the Borough many of whom will fall within the nine section 75 categories.
+Draft PIO 1 is to improve the availability of more inclusive services for those with Autism and their carers.
+As a result it is anticipated that there will be a positive impact on disabled people.
+All strategies, plans, projects, services detailed in the Council's departmental business plans will need to be equality screened in order to ensure that the Council's statutory duty to promote equality and good relations is fully considered.
+This will be particularly important where the Council faces budget reductions which may lead to a change in service provision.